 Two large wastewater treatment works discharge their final effluent into Swansea Bay, via long sea outfalls.
 One of these works has ultra-violet treatment, which is designed to reduce the levels of bacteria in the final effluent, which will help to improve bathing water quality.
 These works also have emergency and storm outlets which, when operating will discharge screened effluent into Swansea Bay.
 There are also seven smaller sewage treatment works located along the length of the River Neath which also have storm and/or emergency overflows.

 Natural Resources Wales samplers make visual observations of the beach at every visit.
 This includes assessments of sewage debris, animal faeces, litter and oil or tar.
-At Aberafan, data are available for the four year assessment period from 2012-2015.
-Sewage debris was observed in trace amounts on over thirty per cent of occasions.
+At Aberafan, data are available for the four year assessment period from 2014-2017.
+Sewage debris was observed in trace amounts on less than ten per cent of occasions.
 Animal faeces was not noted at this site.
-Trace amounts of litter were observed at the bathing water the majority of the time and in greater amounts on less than ten per cent of additional occasions.
+Trace amounts of litter were observed at the bathing water on between ten and twenty per cent of occasions and in greater amounts on less than ten per cent of occasions.
 Oil and tarry residues were not noted at this site.

 Poorly maintained private sewage treatment facilities could be a source of pollution, therefore the registration of all qualifying private sewage systems in Wales was required by 30 June 2012.
 The primary aim of this exercise is to provide increased protection for the environment and sensitive features such as bathing water beaches.
 Where discharges from properties are identified in the catchment that are not on mains sewerage, Natural Resources Wales will endeavour to ensure registration has been made, unless already a permitted discharge.